tomtiv/tomtiv.github.io/_posts/2022/05/2022-05-21-the-moveis.md

 tags: [movie, punish, wtf, sad]
 comments: true
 ---
+Do you ever feel like you are being punished excessivly and you really should know why, but you dont?
-I saw Sr Strange: Into the Multiverse

-It only took 1 0min to regret going to see the movvie.
+I went to see "Dr Strange: Into the Multiverse", It only took 10 min to regret going to see the movie.
+They reveal the motivation for the 2 main charecters and it hit way too close to home.